ankane/tailslide/README.md

 # Tailslide

-Median and percentile for Django models
+Median and percentile for Django models, MongoEngine documents, and lists

 Supports: